mrwweb/mrw-simplified-editor-wordpress/readme.txt

 == Changelog ==

+= 2.0.0 (tbd) =
+* MAJOR UPDATE!
+Includes numerous changes to the Block Editor made using the same philosophy of encouraging editors to create semantic, portable content while letting themes make content beautiful.
+	* Hides the following infrequently used blocks: Verse, Table, Preformatted, Code, More, Nextpage, HTML, Calendar, Tag Cloud, Search, RSS, Audio, Video, and Archive.
+		* The "More" Block is shown if you previously used this plugin and had filtered the TinyMCE buttons to re-add the More button.
+	* Hides less common embeds: Amazon Kindle, Animoto, Cloudup, College Humor, Crowd Signal, Daily Motion, Hulu, Mixcloud, Polldaddy, Reverbnation, Smugmug, Speaker, Videopress, and Wordpress.tv.
+	* Removes all preset Block Style Variations.
+	* Hides Block Settings for dropcap, Heading 1, Heading 5, Heading 6, image percentage and pixel sizing, and font sizing by pixel.
+	* Strongly encourages use of Media Library for all image uploading.
+	* Disables all color options unless theme explicitly defines a color palette.
+	* Calls extra attention to color contrast errors.
+* New `mrw_block_blacklist` filter allows hiding blocks from the editor in PHP.

 = 1.2.0 (Nov 13, 2016) =
 * Update "Heading" list to emphasize implied hierarchy.
 (See [#38049](https://core.trac.wordpress.org/ticket/38049) for background and potential core inclusion.)
 * Add horizontal rule button.